 Learn more about Google

-Qualcomm Incorporated (NASDAQ: QCOM) is the world leader in 3G, 4G and next-generation wireless technologies.
-Qualcomm Incorporated includes Qualcomm’s licensing business, QTL, and the vast majority of its patent portfolio.
-Qualcomm Technologies, Inc., a wholly owned subsidiary of Qualcomm Incorporated, operates, along with its subsidiaries, substantially all of Qualcomm’s engineering, research and development functions, and substantially all of its products and services businesses, including its semiconductor business, QMC.
+Qualcomm Incorporated is a world leader in 3G, 4G and next-generation wireless technologies.
+Qualcomm Incorporated includes Qualcomm's licensing business, QTL, and the vast majority of its patent portfolio.
+Qualcomm Technologies, Inc., a wholly-owned subsidiary of Qualcomm Incorporated, operates, along with its subsidiaries, substantially all of Qualcomm's engineering, research and development functions, and substantially all of its products and services businesses, including its semiconductor business, QCT.
 For more than 25 years, Qualcomm ideas and inventions have driven the evolution of digital communications, linking people everywhere more closely to information, entertainment and each other.
-For more information, visit Qualcomm’s website, OnQ blog, Twitter and Facebook pages.
+For more information, visit Qualcomm's website, OnQ blog, Twitter and Facebook pages.

 "Diverse teams drive innovation.
 As a result, there is an important need to grow gender diversity by increasing the presence of women in technical fields," said Catherine Courage, senior vice president of Customer Experience at Citrix.
 "The Women Enhancing Technology (WeTech) initiative is focused on taking action to fuel this important endeavor.
 By providing a network of mentors and professional opportunities, global companies such as Citrix are proud to drive the effort to ensure women select and succeed in technology careers."